Navy jet crashes near Key West, two died after being ejected from plane

 Share Article

-A Navy F-18 fighter jet crashed off the coast of Key West, Florida, on Wednesday around 4:30 p.m., according to Navy Cmdr.
-Mike Kafka.
+Two naval aviators have been declared dead after their FA-18 fighter jet crashed off the coast of Key West, Florida, on Wednesday around 4:30 p.m., the US Navy announced on Twitter.

+The two-person crew ejected, Navy Cmdr.
+Mike Kafka said.
+The Navy added that the jet, which was on a training flight, is part of Strike Fighter Squadron 213, known as the Blacklions.